-While star-studded events and marquee installations steal the show, don’t forget that there’s a whole city filled with world-class food, shopping, culture, and relaxing, golden beaches just outside the main festivities.
-With the global art crowd thinning out after the 9th, visitors can easily take advantage of the real Miami art scene, from the colorful street art and artisan breweries of Wynwood to the sleek architecture and luxury shopping of the Miami Design District, to Little Haiti’s up-and-coming gallery scene.
-Just 2-3 hours from NYC, “305” also makes for the perfect long weekend or a quick getaway, year round.
+Miami is filled with world-class food, shopping, culture, and relaxing, golden beaches.
+Visitors can easily take advantage of the real Miami art scene, from the colorful street art and artisan breweries of Wynwood to the sleek architecture and luxury shopping of the Miami Design District, to Little Haiti’s up-and-coming gallery scene.
+With so much to do the “305” also makes for the perfect long weekend or a quick getaway, year round.

 Here, Departures plans the perfect day in this jewel of a city.